A Visitor’s Guide to the Manial Palace (Prince Mohamed Ali Palace)

 Prince Mohamed Ali Palace Al Manial palace - Egypt Fun TOurs

-It is quite astonishing that the architects designed The Manial Palace in Islamic Moorish and Gothic styles to honor Egypt’s cultural melting pot.
+It is quite astonishing that the architects designed the Manial Palace in Islamic Moorish and Gothic styles to honor Egypt’s cultural melting pot.
 This collection features several structures that greatly adorn extended lawns and compounds embellished with stunning trees and flower gardens.

 Prince Mohamed Ali Palace: Key Features